erSubhashThapa/100daysofcode/r2-log.md

   -*Node.js – Server Setup, Greg Sidelnikov*

   So it looks like it's basically the same as require but it's browser-side JavaScript code.
-So does that mean it's pat of javascript or part of the Web API?
+So does that mean it's part of javascript or part of the Web API?

   It's also nice to know that ***`require()` is just pulling from the NPM repository***.
-I think that means the folders where the core modules are stored.
-So, this clarifies how `require()` works an why you don't need to include the path for the core modules.
+I think that means the folders where the core modules are stored (as mensioned above).
+So, this clarifies how `require()` works and why you don't need to include the path for the core modules.

   ## Importance of a Node Server Continuously

-  Here Greg is comparing the process of running `node index.js` in the command line with using a running a node server continuously:
+  Here Greg is comparing the process of running a simple javscript file in node with running a node server continuously:

   >After executing index.js the node process quits, and control is given back to cmd.
 This won’t help us run our application server.
 We